for-ai/aya-annotations-ui/team-scripts/README.md

   - `template-name` can be a reasonable name like `no-template` if it doesn't use a template
   - `model-name` can be a name like `no-model` is no model was used

-If you need to see an example, plese view the `team3` datasets buckets in Cloud Storage.
+If you need to see an example, please view the `team3` datasets buckets in Cloud Storage.

 **Run the script**: If you made it this far you should be able to run the script.
 Try: